XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/set-up-multi-signing.md

 ---
 html: set-up-multi-signing.html
 parent: manage-account-settings.html
+seo:
-blurb: Add a signer list to your account to enable multi-signing.
+    description: Add a signer list to your account to enable multi-signing.
 labels:
   - Security
 ---